anthonyspiteri/terraform/deploy_ansible_CentOS/README.md

 The Terraform templates included in this repository requires Terraform to be available locally on the machine running the templates.
 Before you begin, please verify that you have the following information:

-1. Download [Terraform](https://releases.hashicorp.com/terraform/0.11.7/) (tested version 0.11.7 - 0.12 not work tested) binary to your workstation.
+1. Download [Terraform](https://releases.hashicorp.com/terraform/) (tested version 0.12.07) binary to your workstation.
 2. Terraform vSphere Provider
 3. Gather the VMware credentials required to communicate to vCenter
 4. Update the variable values in the newly created `terraform.tfvars` file.